alexodavies/big-graph-dataset/.docs/source/get-started.rst

 Python Environments
 ===================

+**Please use Python 3.11.X**

-My environment is under `requirements.txt`, use `pip install -r requirements. txt` within a virtual (Conda etc.) environment to get everything installed.
+A *generic* environment is under `requirements.txt`, use `pip install -r requirements. txt` within a virtual (Conda etc.) environment to get everything installed.

+Alternatively my MacOS environment, with specific versioning, is under `requirements_macos.txt`, install with `pip install -r requirements_macos. txt`.

+There is also a packaged conda environment in `environment.yml` - you can run `conda env create -f enviroment.yml` to try this instead of the pip installs.

 If this doesn't work, create and activate a new environment (here with Conda):